A multiscale continuous Galerkin method for stochastic simulation and robust design of photonic crystals: Stochastic MSCG

 for all $w \in W_h^m(0)$.

-For subproblem \eqref{eq:eim2} assume that we are given, for a certain Dirichlet condition $\eta = \varphi_i$, orthonormalized basis functions $\zeta^{i}_n,\,1\le n\le N_{\max}$, such that $(\zeta^{i}_n,\zeta^{i}_{n'})_{W_h^m} = \delta_{nn'}$.
+For subproblem \eqref{eq:eim2} assume that we are given orthonormalized basis functions $\zeta^{i}_n,\,1\le n\le N_{\max}$, such that $(\zeta^{i}_n,\zeta^{i}_{n'})_{W_h^m} = \RT{\int_{\refdom^m}\zeta^{i}_n\zeta^{i}_{n'} } =\delta_{n,n'}$.
 The associated hierarchical RB space is defined as $W^m_{i,N} = \mbox{span} \lbrace \zeta^{i}_n,\,1\le n \le N \rbrace$.
-In our case this spaces are constructed by computing a weighted POD \cite{berkooz1993proper} on a set of solutions.
+In our case this spaces are constructed by computing a POD on a set of solutions.
 The main caveat of this formulation is that we typically have many Dirichlet conditions, which can impact the efficiency of the method since we must solve multiple RB systems.
 Instead, we propose to develop a single RB space $W^m_N$, where the basis functions $\zeta_n$ are computed with a weighted POD on a set of solutions for all possible Dirichlet boundary conditions.
-That is, we treat the solutions for the various boundary conditions as independent snapshots, allowing us to assemble and solve only one reduced basis system.
-For the first subproblem the process is similar if $f$ has spatial dependence, thus the RB needs to be constructed upon all possible variations of the source on the subdomains.
-Nonetheless, if the source is constant the RB for \eqref{eq:eim1} may be obtained using the standard RB procedure.
-The associated RB space that arises from the source problem is $\widetilde{W}^m_N(0)$.
+In other words, we treat the Dirichlet condition as an additional parameter, hence include the solutions for the various boundary conditions as independent snapshots.
+This strategy allows us to assemble and solve only one reduced basis system per subdomain group.
+For the first subproblem \eqref{eq:eim1}, a similar process is followed if $f$ has spatial dependence.
+In such case, the RB needs to be constructed for all possible variations of the source on the subdomains.
+Nonetheless, if the source is constant, the RB for \eqref{eq:eim1} may be obtained using the standard RB procedure, and we denote the associated RB space as $\widetilde{W}^m_N(0)$.